xieweiAlex/English_Learning/words/2025/words-Oct-25.md

 **blush**: v & n

 -------------------------

+Shellfish: meat of edible aquatic invertebrate with a shell (especially a mollusk or crustacean)

 Microstrategy is an **inert** holder of Bitcoin, but Bitmine is active and engaged in Ethereum ecosystem.
 There is a question that's really **plaguing** Ethereum for a while, until its recent very dramatic turn in price.